1makarov/binance-nft-buy/README.md

-# Bot for automatic purchase of boxes
+## Bot for automatic purchase of boxes

+# At the moment, the app is not working!

 ```text
 Setting - https://telegra.ph/Setting-Binance-NFT-Buy-09-01